Student Accommodation in Edinburgh

 Edinburgh is the second-most populous city in Scotland with a population of about 489,000.
 About 10% of the population are actually university students with an immense amount of international students visiting the city yearly.
 It is also around seven and a half hours away from London by car with a total distance of 396mi/637km.
 Using the underground, it will approximately take four hours and twenty minutes from Edinburgh Waverley station to London King's Cross station.

 Transportation In Edinburgh

 Edinburgh is a city with very good transportation links; there are bus lines everywhere.
 The main bus operators are Lothian Buses and First Edinburgh.
-Lothian Buses offers the Ridacard which is a great option for students traveling mainly by buses as it offers unlimited travels starting from one week to one year.
+Lothian Buses offers the Ridacard which is a great option for students travelling mainly by buses as it offers unlimited travel starting from one week to one year.
 Other types of fares include a single fare ticket (£1.70 per journey) and a one-day ticket ( £4.00 per day).
 Edinburgh also has The Edinburgh Tram that passes through the main squares of the city.
 People who enjoy a more environment-friendly means of transportation can also cycle through the city using the maps provided by Innertube Maps.